-Note the pattern of Palestinians murdering the foreign groupies and apologists who join them in their dream of eliminating Israel, or at least of building an independent Palestinian state:
+Note the pattern of Palestinians attacking and even murdering the foreign groupies and apologists who join them in their dream of eliminating Israel, or at least of building an independent Palestinian state:

 - Ziva Goldovsky, an 18-year-old Israeli "peace activist" was strangled and her body set on fire in August 1988 by a friend of her Palestinian boyfriend.